0LNetworkCommunity/libra-legacy-v6/ol/documentation/network-upgrades/upgrades.md

 #4 upgrades are effectively network forks, where the previous network is abandoned.
 A state backup is created by each validator, and processed with the same tools to create a new genesis which preserve some or all of the previous account state.
 Diem-node then gets updated and all validators can do the genesis of the new network.

 See: [what is the workflow for upgrading a network](./upgrade-workflow.md)

+## When things go wrong

+The policy of a network update that goes bad is to restore to the last known epoch which will not cause the same issue.
+For a hot upgrade for intances is the state snapshot of the epoch in which an abort sequence can reasonably be issued.

+Daily snapshots of the epoch are available on the repo: `github.com/olsf/epoch-archive`